Spatial Cox processes in an infinite-dimensional framework: Real-data example

 \begin{itemize} \item[Step 1.]
-From the 432 monthly records, the cumulative mortality cases at the $48$ Spanish provinces, in the period 1980--2015, are computed. \item[Step 2.]
-To obtain our primary respiratory--disease--mortality cumulative cases curve data set, temporal interpolation at $1725$ nodes, and cubic B--spline smoothing are applied to the outputs in Step 1. \item[Step 3.]
-Inverse Distance Weighting based Spatial Interpolation of the curve data in Step 2 is performed to a $N=20\times 20$ spatial regular grid. \item[Step 4.]
-The curve values of the intensity, and its logarithmic transform are then computed from Step 3 over the $N= 20\times 20$ spatial regular grid. \item[Step 5.]
-Least-squares $10$th--degree polynomial trend model fitting is implemented. \item[Step 6.]
-The residual log--intensity curve data over the $N=400$ nodes of our spatial regular grid are obtained from Step 5. \item[Step 7.]
-The outputs in Step 6, the spatial curve residuals, are projected onto an orthonormal basis $\{\phi_{p},\ p\geq 1\}$ of $L^{2}([0, 1725]).$ We have chosen $\phi_{p}=\sin\left(\pi p t/1725\right),$ $p\geq 1.$ The resulting spatial residual projections are normalized according to (C2). \item[Step 8.]
-The two--dimensional Fast Fourier Transform is applied to the residual spatial projections in Step 7. \item[Step 9.]
-A multi--parameter version of model (\ref{eqsdosarh1}) is fitted.
-Thus, the loss function $\sigma_{N}(\boldsymbol{\theta}),$ $N=400,$ in equation (\ref{wfs}), is computed from that model.
-Here, $L_{3}$ is not necessarily given by the composition of operators $L_{i},$ $ i=1,2,$ as in the previous section. \item[Step 10.]
-The parameter estimator $\widehat{\boldsymbol{\theta}}_{N}=(\widehat{\boldsymbol{\theta}}_{1,N},\widehat{\boldsymbol{\theta}}_{2,N},\widehat{\boldsymbol{\theta}}_{3,N}),$ $N=400,$ in (\ref{we2bb}), is finally obtained, by finding the minimum of the constrained nonlinear multivariate function $\sigma_{N}(\boldsymbol{\theta}),$ $N=400,$ from Step 9.
+The cumulative number of mortality cases at the $48$ Spanish provinces, in the period 1980--2015, are computed from the 432 monthly records. \item[Step 2.]
+The step cumulative mortality curves in Step 1 are interpolated at $1725$ temporal nodes, and cubic B--spline smoothed. \item[Step 3.]
+The curve data in Step 2 are spatially interpolated to a $\mathcal{N}=20\times 20$ regular grid, by applying Inverse Distance Weighting interpolation. \item[Step 4.]
+The derivatives and logarithm transforms of the curve data in Step 3 provide the functional values of the log--intensity at the spatial nodes of the $\mathcal{N}= 20\times 20$ regular grid. \item[Step 5.]
+Least-squares polynomial fitting is implemented to approximate the log--intensity curve trend at each spatial node. \item[Step 6.]
+The residual log--intensity curve values obtained in Step 5 are projected onto the orthonormal basis $\{\sin\left(\pi p t/1725\right),\ p\geq 1\}$ of $L^{2}([0, 1725]).$ \item[Step 7.]
+The projections in Step 6 are spatially normalized. \item[Step 8.]
+The two--dimensional Fast Fourier Transform is applied to the outputs of Step 7. \item[Step 9.]
+The empirical loss function $\sigma_{400}(\boldsymbol{\theta})$ in (\ref{wfs}) is computed from Step 8. \item[Step 10.]
+Model (\ref{eqsdosarh1}) is fitted by computing the minimum of the constrained nonlinear multivariate function $\sigma_{400}(\boldsymbol{\theta}).$ Here, $L_{3}$ is not necessarily given by the composition of operators $L_{i},$ $ i=1,2,$ as in the previous section.
 We have used the option 'lbfgs' of \emph{fmincon} MatLab function, which is an optimization algorithm in the family of quasi-Newton methods, involving an inverse Hessian matrix estimate to steer its search through variable space. \item[Step 11.]
-The SAR$\mathcal{H}$(1) plug-in parametric predictor (\ref{SARHpp}) is computed from Step 10. \end{itemize}
+The SAR$\mathcal{H}$(1) plug-in parametric predictor (\ref{SARHpp}) is obtained from Step 10. \end{itemize}